Rose Hinchey: Early life and education

 Hinchey was born in Bluff, New Zealand, on 21 June 1910.
 She was the eldest of four children of William Hinchey and Henrietta Goetze (née Thompson).
 Her parents ran the Eagle Hotel and her father was also the mayor of Bluff.
 Hinchey attended Bluff School and Southland Girls' High School.
-She then trained as a nurse at Kew Hospital in Invercargill followed by midwifery training at Alexandra Hospital in Wellington.
+She then trained as a nurse at Kew Hospital in Invercargill, followed by midwifery training at Alexandra Hospital in Wellington.

-Career
+Nursing career

 On completing her training, Hinchey nursed at a hospital in Bowen Street in Wellington.
 In 1936, she travelled to England and worked at an obstetric hospital alongside fellow Southland expatriate Charles Read.

-She was commissioned into the nursing branch of the British Army, Queen Alexandra's Royal Army Nursing Corps in 1937 and initially nursed at the Cambridge Aldershot Military Hospital for two years.
+She was commissioned into the nursing branch of the British Army, Queen Alexandra's Imperial Military Nursing Service, in 1937 and initially nursed at the Cambridge Aldershot Military Hospital for two years.
 In January 1939, she was posted to a military hospital in Bombay (present-day Mumbai), India.
-During World War II she served in a number of war zones, and after the war she served in India, the Middle East, Africa, Korea and Malaysia.
-She attained the rank of Major in 1949, which she held until her retirement in 1965.
-She settled in Wellington, New Zealand, and died there on 4 August 1981.
+During the Second World War, she served in a number of war zones, and after the war she served in India, the Middle East, Africa, Korea and Malaysia.
+She attained the rank of major in 1949, which she held until her retirement in 1965.

-Awards and honours
+Later life

+She resettled in Wellington, New Zealand, and died there on 4 August 1981.
 Hinchey's medals are displayed in the entrance hall of Southland Girls' High School, and include the Royal Red Cross and the United Nations Service Medal for Korea.